The Garden Grazer

 • In a large skillet over medium-high heat, sauté onion for 7-8 minutes.
 (I use 3 Tbsp. water/broth for no-oil sauté method, adding more as needed.)

-• When onion is softened, add the curry powder (more/less as desired), garlic powder, and smoked paprika (or other seasonings of choice*).
-Stir and heat for 1 minute, adding a touch more liquid if necessary.
+• When onion is softened, add the curry powder, garlic powder, and smoked paprika (or other seasonings of choice*).
+Stir and heat for 1 minute, adding a splash more liquid if necessary.

 • Rinse and drain chickpeas.
 Add chickpeas and diced tomatoes (with juice) to skillet.
 Stir and sauté for 2-3 minutes.